argodev/learn/research/comprehensive_exam_q2_T00215814.md

 # Answer

 Real-time Operating Systems (RTOSs) are, in many ways, similar to general purpose OSes and have, in recent years, gone through similar adjustments due to increasing threats.
 The primary difference is that RTOSs started out targeting disconnected/private networks and therefore were less suseptible to malicous actors.
-The developers of such systems focused on the scheulding and real-time nature of their systems (the key objective of the system) rather than hardening them from outside influence.
-As these systems have been increasingly connected to corporate networks and eventually to the Internet itself, the maintainers of these OSes have had to adopt techniques and protections that have long been present in general purpose OSes but must implement them in a manner that does not impede their schedulers.
+The developers of such systems focused on task scheulding and the real-time nature of their systems (the key objectives of the system) rather than hardening them from outside influence.
+As these systems have been increasingly connected to corporate networks and eventually to the Internet itself, the maintainers of these OSes have been forced to adopt techniques and protections that have long been present in general purpose OSes but must implement them in a manner that does not impede their schedulers.
 What follows is a list of advantages, disadvantages and some mitigations for these related to RTOSs.

- There are many RTOSs available but some common ones include FreeRTOS[-@freertos], QNX[-@qnx], and VxWorks[-@vxworks].

 ## Security Advantages